-These couplers are offered from stock with FC/PC or FC/APC connectors, as outlined in the tables below.
-Fiber leads are jacketed in Ø900 μm Hytrel® tubing.
+These couplers are offered from stock with FC/PC connectors or FC/APC connectors.
+Couplers with 90:10 and 99:1 coupling ratios at an 830 nm center wavelength are available unterminated as a stock item.
+Fiber leads are jacketed in Ø900 μm Hytrel[®] tubing and are 0.8 m long for all of the couplers except the 850 nm wideband couplers, which have a lead length of 1 m.
 Custom coupler configurations with other wavelengths, fiber types, coupling ratios, or port configurations are also available.
-If a custom connector configuration is needed, one-day turnaround is possible for small orders if the order is placed before 12 PM EST. Please contact Tech Support with inquiries.
+Please contact Tech Support for custom connector configuration options.